jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 After the useraccount you can add an additional parameter to remove the password requirement.
 This is dangerous because it means anyone who has local access to the system can now become a *superuser* account just by switching users.
 It is best to leave this task for remote automated users or narrow down the powers to a single specific job.

 > __Example Usage:__   The two commands below give the user ```nobody``` the ability to become sudo without requiring a password and only the power to execute the copy command.
-The second command gives any user who is a memeber of the admin group the ability to sudo with out any password.
+The second command gives any user who is a member of the admin group the ability to sudo with out any password.
 ```
 nobody ALL=(root) NOPASSWD: /bin/cp
 %admin  ALL=(ALL) NOPASSWD:ALL